-Sentinel event programs have been implemented by all State and Territory governments.
+All state and territory governments have implemented sentinel event reporting programs.
 The purpose of these programs is to facilitate a safe environment for patients by reducing the frequency of these events.
-The programs are not punitive, and are designed to facilitate self‑reporting of errors so that the underlying causes of the events can be examined, and action taken to reduce the risk of these events re-occurring.
+The programs are not punitive and are designed to facilitate self‑reporting of errors so that the underlying causes of events can be examined, and action taken to reduce the risk of these events re-occurring.

 Changes in the number of sentinel events reported over time do not necessarily mean that Australian public hospitals have become more or less safe, but might reflect improvements in incident reporting mechanisms, organisational cultural change, and/or an increasing number of hospital admissions (these data are reported as numbers rather than rates).
-Trends need to be monitored to establish the underlying reasons.
+Sentinel event should be monitored over time to identify trends and establish underlying reasons.

-In 2019-20, there was a total of 57 sentinel events (table 12.8).
+Nationally in 2020-21, there was a total of 82 sentinel events, 26 more than in 2019‑20 (table 12.8).
 As larger states and territories will tend to have more sentinel events than smaller jurisdictions, the numbers of separations are also presented to provide context.
 Data disaggregated by the type of sentinel event are reported in table 12A.39.
-Sentinel event data for prior years, reported against the previous version of the Australian sentinel events list, are available in earlier editions of this Report.

 9. Patient satisfaction